Degree

 Have Questions?

-You will choose the primary genre in which you plan to work: poetry, creative nonfiction or fiction (fiction includes science fiction and fantasy).
+You will choose the primary genre as your main focus: poetry, creative nonfiction or fiction.
 If you’d like to work in a second genre, a cross-genre is available.

 Image